NextoneX/oop_code_repo/HW4_/README.txt

     tips: Press Enter twice to exit.

 Make program work together:
-Obviously, the output of pdlist can be given to pdadd and pdremove.
+Obviously, the output of pdlist can be given to pdshow and pdremove.
+Also, you can give the output of pdshow to pdadd, but it is meaningless.

 About script:
 Under ./testscript are sample scripts that show ways to make these programs work together and redirect.